 For state and local agencies looking to bolster their cybersecurity efforts, cloud might just be their best bet.

-But it hasn’t always been that way, Microsoft’s State and Local Government Chief Technology Officer Stuart Mckee tells StateScoop in a new tech brief.
+But it hasn’t always been that way, Microsoft’s State and Local Government Chief Technology Officer Stuart Mckee tells StateScoop in a new special report.

 “Roughly five years ago, no one was moving to the cloud because they were worried about security and compliance,” McKee says.
 “Today, it’s completely the opposite.”

-Cloud vendors have made key investments to ensure government clouds are keeping — and in some cases exceeding — pace with government cybersecurity compliance standards like IRS 1075, CJIS and others.
+Cloud vendors have made key investments to ensure the security of government cloud, and in some cases exceed the pace of government cybersecurity compliance standards like IRS 1075, CJIS and others.

 But compliance isn’t everything, McKee says.
 Instead, it’s a stepping stone to a more robust cybersecurity framework that protects government against the most common cyberattacks, as well as the deeper more complex ones.

 “Unfortunately, reported attacks are just the tip of the iceberg,” McKee says.
 “There are a lot more cyberattacks that are not reported, than reported.”

 Through a mix of organizational accountability, a focus on identity and an increased focus on the security of physical devices, agencies can take better precautions to protect themselves against a large percentage of potential threats.

 But even with the best technology, governance and structure are important to keeping agencies protected.